-Visibility Status: Select Invisible if you do not want the SSID of your wireless network to be broadcasted by the DIR-636L.
-If Invisible is selected, the order to connect to it.
+Visibility Status: Select Invisible if you do not want the SSID of your wireless network to be broadcast by the DIR-860L.
+If Invisible is selected, the SSID of the DIR-860L will not be seen by site survey utilities so your wireless clients will have to know the SSID of your DIR-860L in order to connect to it.